-Under the law there are only two types of preexisting conditions.
+Under the law there are two types of preexisting conditions.
 The first is known as an “inactive” or “dormant” preexisting condition.
 The second is known as an “active” or “symptomatic” preexisting condition.
-The difference between an active vs. inactive preexisting condition in a medical-legal-insurance context is, to use a cliché, “like night and day.”
+This is also sometimes referred to as a “latent” condition.
+In the medical-legal context, the difference between an active preexisting condition and an inactive preexisting condition is, to use a cliché, “like night and day.”
 For example, when treating a patient’s condition that involves a new trauma superimposed on an inactive or dormant preexisting condition, no apportionment of injuries is required.
-Conversely, apportionment of injuries/conditions is required when a patient has a new injury superimposed on an active preexisting condition.
+On the other hand, apportionment of injuries/conditions is required when a patient has a new injury superimposed on an active preexisting condition.

 Let’s start by defining an inactive preexisting condition.
 In the context of an inactive preexisting condition, Washington law states that if there is no evidence that a preexisting condition is causing pain or disability before trauma is sustained, then the “lighting up” of that preexisting condition makes the at-fault party liable for all damages proximately caused to the injured person.
 With inactive preexisting conditions, there is no prior pain or disability to differentiate from the injuries caused by the new trauma.
 From the medical-legal perspective, the “proximate cause” of the present symptoms is the recent trauma, even though the symptoms may be worse or healing may take longer because of a preexisting condition.

-This position has been stated many times by the Washington courts, perhaps most eloquently by the Supreme Court in 1969, in the case of Bennett v.
-Messick, 76 Wn.2d 474 (1969).
+The concept of preexisting condition has been stated many times by the Washington courts, perhaps most eloquently by the Supreme Court in 1969, in the case of Bennett v.
+Messick.
 In that case, the plaintiff was employed as a fruit picker.
 Another employee was driving a forklift tractor and ran into the plaintiff.
 There were several injuries, including an injury to the same ankle that the plaintiff had injured 40 years earlier while playing basketball.
 The evidence showed that the prior injury healed normally and that the plaintiff suffered no pain or residuals in the ankle thereafter, until the tractor accident.
 Testimony indicated, however, that a degenerative arthritic process was present in the left ankle, presumably caused by the basketball injury 40 years earlier.
 The treating doctor testified that the second injury from the forklift tractor caused pain and limitation of motion within the ankle because it aggravated the dormant arthritic condition.
 He further testified that without the tractor injury superimposed on the earlier injury, the chances were better than 50/50 that the plaintiff would never have had a medical problem with the ankle.
 The court reaffirmed the applicable rule in this area, by stating:

 The rule is that when a latent condition itself does not cause pain, suffering, or a disability, but that condition plus an injury brings on pain or disability by aggravating the preexisting condition and making it active, then the injury, and not the dormant condition, is the proximate cause of the pain and disability.
 Thus, the party at fault is held for the entire damages as a result of the accident.

-A notation in chart notes or a statement in a narrative report that the patient had a degenerative condition will invite additional inquiries from attorneys and insurers, and create more paperwork for the provider regarding whether the degenerative condition is the cause of the pain or disability.
+- Avoid notations in your chart notes that the patient had a degenerative condition.
+This will invite additional inquiries from attorneys and insurers, and create more paperwork for you regarding whether the degenerative condition is the cause of the pain or disability.
 To avoid the additional paperwork and requests for clarification, remember . . .

-. . . that whenever discussing a preexisting degenerative condition in chart notes or narrative report, it is a good idea to add whether this condition should be viewed as an active or an inactive condition.
+- . . . that whenever discussing a preexisting degenerative condition in chart notes or narrative report, it is a good idea to add whether this condition was an active or an inactive condition prior to the collision.

-Inactive preexisting conditions will require no additional workup by the health care provider in apportioning injuries; active preexisting conditions will require an apportionment opinion.
+- Inactive preexisting conditions will require no additional workup by the health care provider in apportioning injuries.
+Active preexisting conditions do require an apportionment opinion.

-If the patient does indicate that, prior to the recent trauma, they were having either restrictions on activities or motion, pain, or discomfort, then the provider needs to obtain a better understanding of the degree of change between the old condition and the new injury.
-Rest assured, the provider will be called upon to apportion or segregate a percentage of the patient’s condition between the old condition and new condition, or between multiple current traumas.
+- If the patient does indicate that, prior to the recent trauma, they were having either restrictions on activities or motion, pain, or discomfort, we recommend you obtain a better understanding of the degree of change between the old condition and the new injury.
+You will likely be called upon to apportion or segregate a percentage of the patient’s condition between the old condition and new condition, or between multiple current traumas.

 Apportioning a percentage of injury or residuals between an active preexisting condition and a new injury can seem an unsettling task.
 Clinicians frequently describe the process as being more akin to “guesswork” than to forming an opinion that has certainty.
 Though this area of opinion making may have grey zones, the law gives great discretion and latitude to the doctor.

-For example, when called upon to give an expert opinion on apportionment, remember that the doctor’s opinion need only satisfy the “more probably true than not” standard.
+For example, when called upon to give an expert opinion on apportionment, remember that your opinion need only satisfy the legal standard “more probably true than not.”
 The opinion does not require the doctor to be “absolutely sure,” “scientifically certain,” or “positive beyond doubt.”
-A more probable than not standard simply means “more likely true than not.”
+A more-probable-than-not standard simply means “more likely true than not.”
 In other words, if you are 51 percent certain, even though you may be 49 percent uncertain, the legal standard allows you to state your expert opinion as “more probably true than not.”